VarshiniAdurti28/Emojify/README.md

 HTML, CSS, Javascript

-## Installation Steps:
+## NOTE:
-Note: the main files are app.html , app.css, app.js and app.json
+- the main files are app.html , app.css, app.js and app.json
 - app.json includes the emoji codes along with the words associated with them.
 This is just a initial sample json (with limited emojis) .
 Can be extended later on.
 The other files in trial are:
 - RecognitionSpeech.py: I tried using pyaudio to recognise speech and this is the python script for the same.
 Due to errors in achieving this, I switched to use WebKit Speech Recognition for the same.

+## Installation steps:

 - Clone this repository on your machine and open it
 - Open app.html file to start Emojifying your sentences!